DongYuls/DongYuls.github.io/_posts/2018-11-06-tensorflow-installation-tutorial.md

 <br/>

 #### 2. Install Pyenv from Git
+Pyenv is a very simple python version management tool that lets you easily switch between multiple versions of Python.
+It works like a virtualenv, using UNIX tradition of single-purpose tools that do one thing well.
 `sudo apt-get install git`
 `curl -L https://raw.githubusercontent.com/yyuu/pyenv-installer/master/bin/pyenv-installer | bash`
+Further information can be found in <https://github.com/pyenv/pyenv>.

 <br/>

 #### 3. View/Edit .profile
+At a high level, pyenv intercepts Python commands using shim executables injected into your PATH, determines which Python version has been specified by your application, and passes your commands along to the correct Python installation.

-After installation, add several script shown below into ".profile", which is located in your home directory.
+Therefore you need to add several script shown below into ".profile", which is located in your home directory.
 Here the editor (e.g. nano, vi, vim) does not matter.

 ```
 export PATH="$HOME/.pyenv/bin:$PATH"